 The core BCA requirement is that every business case must clearly identify the problems that the investment is required to address, and the benefits it needs to achieve, in order to be considered a success.

 While use of ILM is highly recommended, it is not mandatory.
 For small, low-complexity business cases, there are other problem definition tools that may be more appropriate.
 An example is the ‘5 whys’ technique, which can be well-suited to very simple investments where the problems are relatively well-understood from the outset.
-If you are considering using a technique other than ILM in your business case, you should discuss this with your Waka Kotahi investment advisor first.
+If you are considering using a technique other than ILM in your business case, you should discuss this with your NZTA investment advisor first.

 The ‘5 whys’ problem definition technique [PDF, 344 KB]